ocaml/ocaml.org/data/tutorials/getting-started/gs_02_fst_program.md

 - Make a definition private
 - Download, install and use a package from the open source repository

+How to work on several OCaml projects simultaneously is out of the scope of this tutorial.
+Currently (summer 2023), this requires using Opam local [_switches_](https://opam.ocaml.org/doc/man/opam-switch.html).
+This allows handling different sets of dependencies per project.
+Check the Best Practices document on [Dependencies](https://ocaml.org/docs/managing-dependencies) addressing that matter for detailed instructions.
+This document was writen and tested using a global switch, which is created by default when installing Opam and can be ignored in the beginning.

 ## Compiling OCaml Programs

 OCaml comes with both an interpreter and a compiler.
 In the previous tutorial, only the interpreter was used.
 This section gives a glimpse of how to use the compiler.